tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 to make room to the new connection, by evicting the peer currently occupying this slot.

-> Although not advisable, the `MaxConnected` parameter can be set `0`.
+> Although not advisable, the `MaxConnected` parameter can be set `0`, which
-> In this case, there is not limit in the number of connections a node can
+> means no limit.
-> establish with peers.
+>
-> This means that the node will accept all connections established with peers,
+> In this case, the node will accept all connections established by peers, and
-> and will dial every candidate peer it knows about.
+> will try to establish connections (dial) to every candidate peer it knows.

 ### Outgoing connections